gyuha/vite-plugin-svgr-indexer/README.md

 }
 ```

 or there is also a declaration helper for better type inference.
-Add the following to vite-env.d.ts:
+Add the following to `vite-env.d.ts`:

 ```
 /// <reference types="vite-plugin-svgr/client" />